Skip to Main Content

 See databases tagged for Law.

-journal articlesMost databases have some full text articles in addition to article citations.
-When an article is not available in that database, use Find It button button/link to determine whether and where the UWW libraries have it.
-It will take you to the View It section of Research@UWW.
+When an article is not available in that database, use the Find It button/link to determine whether and where the UWW libraries have it.
+One of several things will happen.